awslabs/aws-deployment-framework/docs/integrations-guide.md

      the repository_account_id
      the CloudFormation stack name

-    The resource section contains an almagamation of the account_id and the pipeline name.
+    The resource section contains an amalgamation of the account_id and the pipeline name.